circularfashion/cf-api/README.md

 POST /<data_type>
 ```
 ### Payload
-A valid json with the data fields
+A valid json with the data fields.

 You can see an example, for products, in [product_payload_sample.json](product_payload_sample.json).
 See [product_payload_definition.json](product_payload_definition.json) for the payload format.